mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 Edit the appropriate JSON file in your favourite text editor.
 The input file is a series of key: value pairs.
 The templates provided have values of "REQUIRED_*" and "OPTIONAL_*" for required and optional fields, respectively, with with '*' indicating the type of input required (e.g. OPTIONAL_FILE or REQUIRED_STRING).
 If not using an optional parameter, simply delete the entire line.
 Some defaults are also provided and can be left as-is or changed if desired.

+#### Memory requirements

+In some cases, such as when running the workflow on the Garvan HPC, the requested memory will be multiplied by the requested number of cores.
+In other cases, such as when running on GCP, the requested memory will be the total memory allocated to a job.
+To ensure the proper amount of memory is being requested in each case, set the "mem_per_core" parameter in the input JSON file, i.e. for the local HPC, set "mem_per_core" to true, and for GCP set it to false.

 #### Prerequisite files

 The following files are required to run parts of the pipeline.